abus-aikorea/voice-gulliver/docs/README.eng.md

 * Voice-Gulliver has **portable** installation as standard.
 To uninstall the program, deleting the installation folder is sufficient.

+## Tips & Tricks

+#### If Browser does not run automatically
+- Close the Windows-Commnad window and run start.bat again.
+- Run the browser directly and enter the address displayed in the Windows-Command window (e.g. **http://127.0.0.1:7892**) in the address bar.

+#### If a CUDA Out-Of-Memory error occurs
+- Check the GPU memory status in Windows Task Manager - Performance tab.
+- Set the Denoise level to 0 or 1.
+Denoise level 2 requires at least 8GB of GPU memory.
+- Set Compute Type to int type.
+The float type has better quality, but requires more GPU memory.

+#### How to improve the quality of subtitles?
+- The quality of subtitles tends to improve with larger Whisper models, but this is not necessarily the case. large > medium > small > base > tiny
+- Among compute types, float type has good performance.
+The int type is a model that reduces GPU usage and increases speed through model quantization.
+On the other hand, performance decreases.
+- If you increase the denoise level, more background sounds will be removed, and only the remaining voice will be used for voice recognition.
+It does not always guarantee good results.

 ## caution
 When Windows Defender mistakenly recognizes a batch file as a Trojan, this is often called a 'False Positive'.
 To solve this problem, you can go through the following steps: